 My boyfriend and I got into a fight and the police were called.
 I never wanted to press charges against him, and when the police came they never asked me wether I wanted to press charges or not.
 What can we do to try and get the charges dismissed without him having to go to jail?

 This is a very common situation.
 Usually, in a domestic dispute, the police will charge him and take him in just to diffuse the situation.
 What you need to understand is that, at least in Texas, civilians don't actually press charges, the district attorney does.
-It is your choice as to whether you...Read more »
+It is your choice as to...Read more »

 In Texas you qualify for an expunction in a few different cases.
 If you receive deferred adjudication for a class C misdemeanor and complete it successfully, you should qualify.
 If you were charged with a higher offense, but subsequently had the charge dismissed or were acquitted, then in most...Read more »